7 Things You Should Know Before You Sign Up!

 I call these hidden fees because while you may think money transfer companies are powerless to do anything about these fees they can!

-Although it is expensive to have local bank accounts in almost every country in the world, this is exactly what the best money transfer services do to avoid (as much as possible) banks hammering you with fees of $10 – $50 USD at each end.
+Although it is expensive to have local bank accounts in almost every country in the world, this is exactly what the best services do to avoid (as much as possible) banks hammering you on wire transfers with fees of $10 – $50 USD at each end.

 Example: Moving $1000 from USA to the UK.